noyanbaykal/UIChanges/README.md

   Unable to attack / shoot / cast due to direction (not facing target) Unable to cast due to distance (shoot wand is considered casting, same as spells) Cast interrupted due to movement
-  Unable to interact due to distance.
+  Unable to interact due to distance
+  Target not in line of sight
+  Ability / spell on cooldown
+  Entered combat (needs to be enabled in the options page) No energy/mana/rage (needs to be enabled in the options page)

 **Party Pet Frames**